anthony9105/CSCI200U-finalproject-group9/README.md

 Potential Data Science:

 A potential idea when regarding potential data science based on our dataset is to determine what an ideal movie might look like to get the highest rating.
 This would be achieved by selecting the highest rated or most occuring director along the perfect analyzed runtime within the highest rated genre.
 This constructed outcome would scientifically have the poper elemnets to possibly become the perfect movie according to IMDB.

 Conclusion:

+One major limitation based on this data set when concidering potential data science listed above is that the data set does not state what actor star in each given movie.
+This can be problematic if trying to see what makes a good movie, since a great actor can sometimes break or make a movie.
+This leads us to take interest in more data sets around movies that concern and reveal more about the actors in great movies for a possible future direction in analyzing data.